anetczuk/cpp-memory-performance/doc/i7/GCC.md

 ![Performance of raw array](gcc/plot_array_st.png "Performance of raw array")

-It can be clearly seen three plateaus regions corresponding to levels of cache:
+There are three plateau regions corresponding to levels of cache:
 - *L1* with fastest access time around 0.07 ns per item up to 32KB of array size
 - *L2* with access time around 0.11 ns per item in memory range between 32KB and 256KB
-- *L3* with access time around 0.12 ns per item in memory range between 256KB and 4MB Starting from 9MB access to items involves use of RAM, so it can be seen on chart in form of worse performance.
+- *L3* with access time around 0.12 ns per item in memory range between 256KB and 4MB Starting from 9MB access to items involves use of *RAM*, so it can be seen on chart in form of worse performance.

 In addition, performance gain between *L2* - *L3* cache is minimal, but between *L1* - *L2* and *L3* - *RAM* is significant.